 4. Go on a Free Sightseeing Tour

 Take one of the great walking tours available in Nashville.
-The tours last 90 minutes and are led by a local Nashvillian.

 You'll get a nice welcome to the city with many recommendations for other things to do and places to eat/drink/dance, but it is light on history.

-There is a lot of history in downtown Nashville to cover in 90 minutes so if you’re interested in some of the hidden stories, check out Atlantis Audio Tours self-guided tour to downtown Nashville.
+If you’re interested in some of the hidden stories, check out our self-guided tour of downtown Nashville.

 6. Attend Monster Jam

-Who doesn't love monster trucks?
-If you're a fan of motorsports, you'll be happy to hear that Monster Jam is coming to the Bridgestone Arena on January 29th and 30th, 2022.
+If you're a fan of motorsports, you'll be happy to hear that Monster Jam is coming to the Bridgestone Arena on January 6th and 7th.

 This event features some of the biggest monster trucks in the world performing a variety of incredible stunts and competing in contests to see which driver is the most impressive.